amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 ### 2. What is the relationship between AutoQASM and OpenQASM?

+AutoQASM is a quantum programming interface built in Python.
+OpenQASM is a quantum assembly language, often used as a serialization format for quantum programming frameworks and quantum hardware providers.
+We can represent a quantum program equivalently in either format, but using AutoQASM allows one to also make use of Python, including the Amazon Braket SDK.

 AutoQASM can be seen as implementing a builder pattern for OpenQASM.
 It allows you serialize your program to OpenQASM with `Program.to_ir()`.
-The interface is not strongly tied to OpenQASM so we could serialize to other formats in the future.
+The interface is not strongly tied to OpenQASM, so we could serialize to other formats in the future.

-In other words, AutoQASM is a quantum programming interface built in Python.
-OpenQASM is a quantum assembly language, often used as a serialization format for quantum programming frameworks and quantum hardware providers.
-We can represent a quantum program equivalently in either format, but using AutoQASM allows one to also make use of Python, including the Amazon Braket SDK.

 ### 3. What is the relationship between AutoQASM and the Amazon Braket SDK?